 Rest day in Mu Gumba.

-Mu Gompa is an enigmatic destination with incredible landscape views.
+Mu Gompa is an enigmatic destination with incredible views of the landscape.
 The look around the Gompa is surreal, with a Himalayan vista on all sides.

 You will take a rest day here to explore the surrounding areas.
 The region is filled with greenery and picturesque mountain vistas.
 Hike to a nearby hill or take a good break, staying cozy in your teahouse for the day.